NPAPI: LiveConnect

 LiveConnect is a feature of Web browsers that allows Java and JavaScript software to intercommunicate within a Web page.
-From the Java side it allows an applet to invoke the embedded scripts of a page, or to access the built-in JavaScript environment, much as scripts can.
-Conversely, from the JavaScript side, it allows a script to invoke applet methods, or to access Java runtime libraries, much as applets can.
+The first version of LiveConnect was built by an intern graduate student at Carnegie Mellon University (CMU).
+From the Java side, it allows an applet to invoke the embedded scripts of a page, or to access the built-in JavaScript environment, much as scripts can.
+Conversely, from the JavaScript side, it allows a script to invoke applet methods or access Java runtime libraries as much as applets can.

-LiveConnect was used in Netscape 4 to implement scriptability of NPAPI plugins.
+LiveConnect was used in Netscape 4 to implement the scriptability of NPAPI plugins.

 The Open Java Interface-dependent implementation of LiveConnect was removed from the Mozilla source code tree in late June 2009 as part of the Mozilla 2 cleanup effort.
 It is no longer needed with the release of a redesigned Java Runtime Environment from Sun Microsystems.
-However the old implementation was restored for Gecko 1.9.2, as Apple had yet to port the newer JRE over to Mac OS X.
+However, the old implementation was restored for Gecko 1.9.2, as Apple had yet to port the newer JRE over to Mac OS X.

 The Java–JavaScript functionality supported by the redesigned Java Runtime Environment is still called "LiveConnect", despite the Open Java Interface-specific approach having been abandoned.
 With Netscape 4, NPAPI was extended to allow plugins to be scripted.
 This extension is called LiveConnect.
 A plugin could implement a Java class and expose an instance of it.
-The class could be called from JavaScript and from Java applets running within the page.
+The class could be called from JavaScript and Java applets running within the page.

 The disadvantage of LiveConnect is, that it is heavily tied to the version of Java embedded within the Netscape browser.
-This prevented the browser from using other Java runtimes, and added bloat to the browser download size, since it required Java to script plugins.
+This prevented the browser from using other Java runtimes and added bloat to the browser download size since it required Java to script plugins.
 Additionally, LiveConnect is tricky to program: The developer has to define a Java class for the plugin, run it through a specialized Java header compiler, and implement native methods.
 Handling strings, exceptions, and other Java objects from C++ is non-obvious.
 In addition, LiveConnect uses an earlier and now obsolete application programming interface (API) for invoking native C++ calls from Java, called JRI.
 The JRI technology has long since been supplanted by JNI.